-What Happens to Your 401k When You Leave a Job?
+What to Do With Your 401(k) When You Leave a Job

-You have landed your dream job and are ready to say goodbye to your current employer.
+You've landed your dream job, or you've been laid off, and you're ready to say goodbye to your current employer.
 But before you go, you have some decisions to make about your 401(k).

 401(k) Plan Options When You Leave a Job

 If you have an employer-sponsored 401(k), you will likely be faced with four options when you leave your job.

 - Stay in the existing employer’s plan

 - Move the money to a new employer’s plan